 My first response to this question is “You may not.”
 We are really big on making sure you are a good fit for our firm, because a mistake in judgment here costs you and it costs me.

-Here are examples of replies when I begin to talk about my services and prices:
+I begin to talk about my services and prices:

-But I don’t bring in very much money
+But I don’t bring in very much money.

 I get that, but I assume it is your goal to change that situation as quickly as possible.
 If it is, then I encourage you to consider our fees an investment in your company and use our expertise to help you make more money.
 We are generally the first ones to say “This isn't a good fit for our firm.”
 Assuming we haven’t yet told you that, we know we can help you.
 It’s up to you now to make that decision of spending the money to have unlimited access to our knowledge and expertise, or move on to someone else.
 The most important thing to consider: If we aren't delivering value to you, then we aren't the right firm for you.